According to the American Dental Association (ADA), a pH between 2 and 4 is considered very dangerous to your teeth.

 18. Offsets damage of smoking and alcohol intake.

 19. Reduces the risks of Type II diabetes.

-It seems that there is nothing wrong should we go on enjoying the brew as it used to be; trying to perfectly alkalize coffee might eventually alter its magic.
-After all, there may be less-essential acidic food items we used to eat or drink- not the traditionally brewed coffee– which we may forego to reduce our acidity level.
+It seems that there is nothing wrong and we go on enjoying the brew as is; trying to perfectly alkalize the coffee might eventually alter its magic.
+After all, there may be less-essential acidic food items we used to eat or drink- not the traditionally brewed coffee- which we may forego to reduce our acidity level.
 Also, the requisites to enhance the efficiency of the organs that take care of stabilizing the body’s pH level are just a hand’s length away.